I am not “all-in” on SAP S/4HANA Migration Cockpit.

-For example, LSMW (more precisely, IDocs) remains essential for SAP Retail.
+For example, LSMW (more precisely, IDocs or BAPI) remains essential for SAP Retail.
 For confirmation of necessity, see SAP Note 2538170 – Migration of Retail Objects to SAP S/4HANA on-premise.
 Even outside of SAP Retail, your S/4HANA data migration architecture not only has to cover the six steps, but has to enable multiple options for the Load step, with a decision to be taken by data migration object.

 Load step options include these tools, and you will need more than one: